Construct Rayleigh fading channel object

 is a static channel.
 The sample time of the input signal is irrelevant

 The tables below describe the properties of the channel object,

 that you can set and that MATLAB® technical computing software

 sets automatically.
 To learn how to view or change the values of a

-channel object, see Display Object Properties or Change Object Properties.
+channel object, see Displaying and Changing Object Properties.